eclipse-archived/ceylon-lang.org/documentation/1.0/reference/literal/character.md

 ### Unicode characters

-You can use unicode escapes within character literals, like this:
+You can use Unicode escapes within character literals, like this:

     Character therefore = `\{#2234}`; // an escaped Unicode 'therefore' symbol

+Alternatively you can use the Unicode character name:

+    Character because = `\{BECAUSE}`; // an escaped Unicode 'because' symbol

 ### Escaping